shubham-rawal/WeatherApp/README.md

 ## Goal

 The objective of this project was to be introduced to Asynchronous programming in Dart, and how to implement that to fetch Weather Data from an API Source based on the user's current location.
-It also provides the user's with an option to enter a specific city name and fetch weather data for that particular city.
-Failing to get Weather is also handled through exception handling.
+It also provides the users with an option to enter a specific city name and fetch weather data for that particular city.
+Failing to get Weather is also handled through exception handling and the users are greeted with an error message.

 ## What I have created...